 Another of the wonderful facts about Peru is that it has two canyons competing among the deepest in the world.
 The Cotahuasi Canyon and the Colca Canyon in the south of Peru are two of the most incredible and amazing landscapes that the Andean country boasts.
 Both are twice as deep as the well-known Grand Canyon of the United States, making them an important part of tourism in Peru.
 There are numerous tours to enjoy hiking or luxurious hotels in its surroundings, which combined with the dreamy views make it one of the best destinations available in Peru.

-As is common knowledge, Peru is a country with great cultural diversity, this is reflected in its clothing, food, and languages.
+As is common knowledge, Peru is a country with great cultural diversity, this is reflected in its clothing, food, and languages in Peru.
 So among the facts about Peru, it is not surprising to think that it is home to 3 official languages.
 Still, along with globalization and constant urbanization, speakers of different languages are losing territory.
 83% of the Peruvian population speaks Spanish, but it is not the only language you can find.
-In the Andes and the Amazon in Peru, you can find speakers of Quechua, Aymara, and many other indigenous languages.
+In the Andes and the Amazon Rainforest, you can find speakers of Quechua, Aymara, and many other indigenous languages.

 Peru is not only home to Machu Picchu, but it is also considered one of the gastronomic capitals of the world.
 Lima is usually the epicenter of the gastronomic revolution, where you can enjoy several internationally distinguished restaurants.
 Dishes such as Ceviche, Cuy, or Lomo Saltado are just some of its iconic examples, but you will find unique variations and other distinguished dishes throughout the country.
-But the kitchen is not its only strong point, you can also experience numerous traditional Peruvian non-alcoholic drinks to accompany your plates.
-As well as distinguished cocktails to enjoy on a hot night.
+But the kitchen is not its only strong point, you can also experience numerous traditional Peruvian drinks to accompany your plates.
+As well as distinguished non-alcoholic drinks to enjoy on a cold night.

 “GOING TO PERU IS… WELL, IF YOU EVER HAVE AN OPPORTUNITY IN YOUR LIFE TO GO THERE, YOU SHOULD DO IT BECAUSE IT IS ABSOLUTELY MIND-BOGGLING”

-Together with the travel experts from Machu Travel Peru, we wanted to distinguish those of many cases that make Peru iconic.
+Together with the travel experts at Machu Travel Peru, we wanted to distinguish the many facts about Peru that make the country an emblematic destination.
 Not everything in this beautiful country is archaeological sites, there is also much more to explore and discover.
-Therefore, if you want to know a little more about all the beauty that there is to experience, you can consult our qualified advisers for free.
+Therefore, if you want to know a little more about all the beauty that there is to live, you can consult our team of qualified advisers for free.
 We will be waiting for your soon visit to the beautiful Andean country!